alit644/alit644/README.md

-### Hi there 👋

-<!--
-**alit644/alit644** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
-I am a developer with experience creating websites for small and medium businesses.
+###I am a developer with experience creating websites for small and medium businesses.
 Whether you're trying to win business, list your services, or create a new online store, I can help
 - Speed in performance
 - Manage the entire project from start to finish
 - Attractive, interactive and responsive design

+<!--
+**alit644/alit644** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...